python/typing/docs/spec/enums.rst

 ---------------------------------

 When using the "class syntax", enum classes can define both members and non-member attributes.
-The ``EnumType`` metaclass applies a set of rules to distinguish between members and non-members.
+The ``EnumType`` metaclass (named ``EnumMeta`` prior to Python 3.11) applies a set of rules to distinguish between members and non-members.
 Type checkers should honor the most common of these rules.
 The lesser-used rules are optional.
 Some of these rules may be impossible to evaluate and enforce statically in cases where dynamic values are used.

 * If an attribute is defined in the class body with a type annotation but with no assigned value, a type checker should assume this is a non-member